graphile/graphile.github.io/src/pages/graphile-build/plugins.md

 ## Writing Plugins

-Graphile Build plugins are simple functions that interact with [the `SchemaBuilder`](/graphile-build/schema-builder/), most commonly by registering hooks.
+Graphile Engine plugins are simple functions that interact with [the `SchemaBuilder`](/graphile-build/schema-builder/), most commonly by registering hooks.
 When you perform [`buildSchema(plugins)`](/graphile-build/graphile-build/) we create a new